ReedD/glicko-two/README.md

 ## Basic Usage

-The following illustrates the most basic low-level usage of this module.
+The following illustrates the most basic low-level usage of this npm package:

 ```typescript
 import Player, { Outcome } from 'glicko-two';